philipptrenz/photo-booth/README.md

 6. Try to run `gphoto2 --port ptpip:192.168.1.1 --capture-image` - the last digit of the IP address has to be 1, that's your camera ;)
 7. Edit to your config.json `..."port": "ptpip:192.168.1.1", ...` and restart photo-booth

-**NOTE:** My Nikon first didn't want to work via WiFi, then I figured out that the  gphoto2 and libgphoto2 version from the package manager is far to old.
-If you want to install the latest version, just use this [gphoto2-updater scipt](https://github.com/gonzalo/gphoto2-updater).
+**NOTE:** My Nikon first didn't want to work via WiFi, then I figured out that the  gphoto2 and libgphoto2 version from the package manager were far to old.
+Install latest version of gphoto2 with this [gphoto2-updater scipt](https://github.com/gonzalo/gphoto2-updater) and star it, he deserves it!